omgolab/drpc/docs/ai_kb/memory-bank/productContext.md

 ## Solution

-DRPC addresses these challenges by providing:
+dRPC addresses these challenges by providing:

 1. A language-agnostic protocol for service-to-service communication
 2. Implementations in both Go and TypeScript